lucaspuchetti/MowItNow/README.md

 # MowItNow
 Scala project.
-The aim of this project is to create a program that feds on an instructions file to manage one or several lawn mowers.
+The aim of this project is to create a program that feeds on an instructions file to manage one or several lawn mowers.

 ## Group Members of the project:
 - Lotfi, Rana